heka-ai/sia-benchmark/README.md

 HF_TOKEN:${HF_TOKEN} bench creds --config <path_to_config_file> # check your cloud credentials
 ```

+Make sure you have at least ec2RunInstances permissions (aws for example).

 ```bash
 bench create --config <path_to_config_file> # create the instances on the cloud bench connection --config <path_to_config_file> # check the connection to the instances